vanhooff/wpstarter/README.md

 ### Styling with Tailwind CSS

 Totally optional but extremely highly recommended.
 This theme comes with Tailwind CSS pre-configured.
-The main configuration file is `tailwind.config.js` in the root directory.
+The main configuration file is `tailwind.config.cjs` in the root directory.
 Here you can rapidly create design systems, color palettes, and custom styles for your theme.

 ### Why Tailwind CSS?